 Barbara Feldon

-Barbara Feldon was born in Pittsburgh as Barbara Hall on March 12, 1941.
-There is some question as to the exact year of her birthdate, but this is the "official" date provided by her agent, so I'm going to stick with it.
+Barbara Feldon was born in Pittsburgh as Barbara Hall on March 12, 1932.
 She moved to New York City to become an actress and ending up winning the big prize on the game show, $64,000 question in 1957.
 She invested her money and her life in an art gallery, marrying her partner, Lucien Feldon in 1958.
 They later divorced in 1967.

 Feldon had a successful career as a model and commercial star before being spotted by Buck Henry, who wrote the part of 99 specifically for her.
 Feldon signed on to do the pilot and just three more episodes, but after liking the pilot, she committed to starring in the series.
 Unfortunately, one of the show's sponsors had an objection to Barbara being a series regular, as a year earlier she had endorsed a competing product of the sponsor.
 This created quite a dilemma and the sponsor dug in his heels, despite the pleading of the network and the show's creative team.
-Barbara and Jay Sandrich both don't remember how they finally won the argument but win they did and Barbara signed a three year contract.
+I spoke with Barbara, Jay Sandrich, Dan Melnick, and Leonard Stern about this, but none of them remember how they finally won the argument, but win they did.
+Barbara then signed a three year contract.
 However, as that contract ran out she "couldn't imagine anyone else using my number" and signed on for two more years.

 Executive Producer Leonard Stern discusses her hiring: